danielrbrowne/CountryBrowser/README.md

 - A country details view is presented if the user taps on a particular country in the list view
 - The country list can be sorted in ascending or descending alphabetical order (this happens client-side)
 - A basic unit test covering decoding a mock of some valid JSON from the API into relevant model objects
+- A couple of UI tests covering critical app functionality

 ## NOTES